anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The great myth of our times is that technology is communication.
+Quote: Life is a gift, and it offers us the privilege, opportunity, and responsibility to give something back by becoming more

-By: Libby Larsen
+By: Tony Robbins